Krish-cloudsufi/database-plugins/mysql-plugin/docs/Mysql-batchsink.md

 **Transaction Isolation Level** The transaction isolation level of the databse connection
 - TRANSACTION_READ_COMMITTED: No dirty reads.
 Non-repeatable reads and phantom reads are possible.
-- TRANSACTION_SERIALIZABLE (default): No dirty reads.
+- TRANSACTION_SERIALIZABLE: No dirty reads.
 Non-repeatable and phantom reads are prevented.
 - TRANSACTION_REPEATABLE_READ: No dirty reads.
 Prevents non-repeatable reads, but phantom reads are still possible.
 - TRANSACTION_READ_UNCOMMITTED: Allows dirty reads (reading uncommitted changes from other transactions).
 Non-repeatable reads and phantom reads are possible.